rdat5/Balance-Point/README.md

     'Set Origin > Origin to Center of Mass (Volume)' on the selected objects.

 * **Set Active to Selected** - Set the selected object as active/inactive, or toggle between the two.
-Objects objects are set to display as solid, and inactive objects as wireframes.
+Active objects are set to display as solid, and inactive objects as wireframes.

 * **Selected Mass Objects** - Shows info about the selected mass objects.
 You